fledge-iot/fledge-filter-python35/docs/index.rst

 You may use global variables within your script and these globals will retain their value between invocations of the of processing function.
 You may use global variables as a method to keep information between executions and perform such operations as trend analysis based on data seen in previous calls to the filter function.

 All Python code within a single service shares the same Python interpreter and hence they also share the same set of global variables.
-This means yo must be careful as to how you name global variables and also if you need to have multiple instances of the same filter in a single pipeline you must be aware that the global variables will be shared between them.
+This means you must be careful as to how you name global variables and also if you need to have multiple instances of the same filter in a single pipeline you must be aware that the global variables will be shared between them.
 If your filter uses global variables it is normally not recommended to have multiple instances of them in the same pipeline.

 It is tempting to use this sharing of global variables as a method to share information between filters, this is not recommended as should not be used.
 There are several reasons for this